yourbasic/int/README.md

 ### Needles in huge haystacks

-The **[Hamming distance][wikihamming]** between two integers, the number of positions at which the corresponding bits are different, is an effective way to estimate similarity; it can be computed using just one `xor` and one `popcnt` instruction.
+The **[Hamming distance][wikihamming]** between two integers, the number of positions at which the corresponding bits are different, is an effective way to estimate similarity.
+It can be computed using just one `xor` and one `popcnt` instruction.

 ![Hamming distance](res/hamming.png)